Algebraic Hopf invariants and rational models for mapping spaces: Algebraic Hopf invariants

 \begin{proposition} For every choice of maps $i:H_*(C) \rightarrow C$ and $p:\Omega_{\iota}D \rightarrow H_*(\Omega_{\iota} D)$, the algebraic Hopf invariant is an invariant of the homotopy class of the map $f$. \end{proposition}

 Before we prove the proposition we will first prove the following lemma.
-This lemma should be well known, but since we could not find a reference we decided to include is for the sake of completeness.
+This lemma should be well known, but because we could not find a reference we decided to include its proof for the sake of completeness.

 \begin{lemma} Let $f,g:C \rightarrow D$ be left homotopic maps in a model category $\mathbf{C}$, assume that the objects $C$ and $D$ are cofibrant and let $F:\mathbf{C} \rightarrow \mathbf{D}$ be a left Quillen functor from $\mathbf{C}$ to a model category $\mathbf{D}$.
 Then $F$ preserves left homotopies, i.e. $F(f)$ is left homotopic to $F(g)$. \end{lemma}